jarlemag/Metabolic-network-analysis/readme.md

-This repository contains MATLAB and Python scripts for analyzing metabolic networks and  performing Flux Balance Analysis (FBA).
+This repository contains MATLAB and Python scripts for metabolic network analysis and  performing Flux Balance Analysis (FBA).

 File and resource types: